Euribor rates slide further, ECB rate cut eyed

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-FRANKFURT, Sept 14 Euribor bank-to-bank lending rates hit new all-time lows on Friday as expectations persisted that the European Central Bank will cut interest rates further in the coming months after it downgraded its economic outlook for the euro zone.
+FRANKFURT, Sept 13 Euribor bank-to-bank lending rates hit new all-time lows on Thursday as expectations persisted that the European Central Bank will cut interest rates further in the coming months after it downgraded its economic outlook for the euro zone.
 The ECB kept its main refinancing interest rate at a record low of 0.75 percent last week, but said the euro zone economy would probably contract more than it had previously expected this year.
 Euribor rates have fallen significantly since the late last year when the ECB started flooding money markets with cheap long-term loans.
-The fall continued on Friday.
-Three-month Euribor rates, traditionally the main gauge of unsecured bank-to-bank lending, fell to 0.250 percent from 0.252 percent.
-Six-month Euribor rates also fell, to 0.487 percent from 0.493 percent.
-Shorter-term one-week rates edged down to 0.086 percent from 0.087 percent while Eonia overnight rates ticked up to 0.103 percent from 0.101 percent.
-Dollar-priced three-month bank-to-bank Euribor lending rates fell to 0.601 percent from 0.632 percent and overnight dollar rates dipped to 0.301 percent from 0.305 percent after the U.S. Federal Reserve announced a new round of quantitative easing.
+The fall continued on Thursday.
+Three-month Euribor rates, traditionally the main gauge of unsecured bank-to-bank lending, fell to 0.252 percent from 0.255 percent.
+Six-month Euribor rates also fell, to 0.493 percent from 0.496 percent.
+Shorter-term one-week rates edged down to 0.087 percent from 0.088 percent while Eonia overnight rates ticked up to 0.101 percent from 0.100 percent.
+Dollar-priced three-month bank-to-bank Euribor lending rates fell to 0.632 percent from 0.660 percent while overnight dollar rates remained at 0.305 percent.
 The ECB's move to stop paying interest on banks' deposits has prompted banks to make stronger use of the current account facility, which still pays 0.75 percent interest for the required reserves.
 A Reuters poll showed on Monday that 21 out of 26 participating traders said the ECB would not cut its deposit rate below zero this year, a move that would in effect charge banks to park excess funds with the ECB.
-A total of 320 billion euros was parked in the ECB's deposit facility overnight.
-Banks' current account deposits at the ECB dipped to 547 billion euros.
-Euribor rates are fixed daily by the Banking Federation of the European Union (FBE) shortly after 0900 GMT. * For a table of the latest Euribor fixings for terms of one week to one year, double click on * For a table of the previous day's fixings of EONIA swap rates, which show market expectations for future overnight lending rates, double click on * For graphs of historic Euribor and EONIA swap rates, right click on the links in angle brackets below, and select 'Related Graph' 1 week 2 week 3 week 1 month 2 month 3 month 4 month 5 month 6 month 7 month 8 month 9 month 10 month 11 month 1 year (Reporting by Frankfurt newsroom)
+A total of 315 billion euros was parked in the ECB's deposit facility overnight.
+Banks' current account deposits at the ECB rose to 551 billion euros.
+Euribor rates are fixed daily by the Banking Federation of the European Union (FBE) shortly after 0900 GMT. * For a table of the latest Euribor fixings for terms of one week to one year, double click on * For a table of the previous day's fixings of EONIA swap rates, which show market expectations for future overnight lending rates, double click on * For graphs of historic Euribor and EONIA swap rates, right click on the links in angle brackets below, and select 'Related Graph' 1 week 2 week 3 week 1 month 2 month 3 month 4 month 5 month 6 month 7 month 8 month 9 month 10 month 11 month 1 year (Reporting by Frankfurt newsroom; Editing by Toby Chopra)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan